ksinha49/ai-workloads/README.md

 When the `SSM_CACHE_TABLE` environment variable is defined, the cache uses DynamoDB to persist entries across cold starts.

+### Logging

+The default log level is `INFO` but can be overridden using the `LOG_LEVEL` environment variable.
+Set `LOG_JSON=true` to emit structured logs in JSON format.
+Both variables may also be supplied via Parameter Store using the same names.

 ### OCR Engine

 The `OCR_ENGINE` variable controls which OCR backend to use: